cschran/mphil-amm-practical2/README.md

 there are hydrogen bonds connecting every molecule to its neighbours, which are not as strong as covalent bonds, but strong enough so that at room temperature the molecules do not just slide past each other without hindrance.
 The capacity of water to form hydrogen bonds contributes in a major way to its special role in the life of living organisms.

+### Pre-note for Windows Users
+It is highly recommended to setup a virtual machine with a linux distribution on your windows setup, or have experience with the Windows Subsystem for Linux.

+Information on how to setup an ubuntu virtual machine within a view minutes can be found [here](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview).

+For more information on the Windows Subsystem for Linux, please see this [Link](https://learn.microsoft.com/en-us/windows/wsl/about).

 ### Simulations
 #### Before you start